Lattice congruences, fans and Hopf algebras: Fan Posets

 The Dehn-Sommerville equations $h_i=h_{d-i}$ for $i=0,1,\ldots,d$ are satisfied by the boundary complexes of simplicial polytopes.
 If $(\F,P)$ is a simplicial fan poset and if $P'$ is the dual partial order to $P$, then $(\F,P')$ is a simplicial fan poset with the same associated sphere.
 An element covering $i$ elements in $P$ covers $d-i$ elements in $P'$.
 Since the $h$-vector is a combinatorial invariant of $\Delta$ we have the following. \begin{prop} If $(\F,P)$ is a simplicial fan poset then the associated simplicial sphere satisfies the Dehn-Sommerville equations. \end{prop}

 For a cone $C$ of $\F$, the {\em star} of $C$ is the fan whose maximal cones are the maximal cones of $\F$ which contain $C$.
-Say the star of $C$ is convex if the union of the maximal cones of the star is a convex set.
-A fan $\F$ is {\em locally convex} if for every cone $C$ of $\F$, the star of $C$ is convex.
+The star of $C$ is {\em convex} if the union of the maximal cones of the star is a convex set.
+A fan $\F$ is {\em locally convex} if the star of every cone of $\F$ is convex.
 The following is immediate from the definition of a fan poset.

 \begin{prop} If $(\F,P)$ is a fan poset then $\F$ is locally convex. \end{prop}